 Involvement of MHC molecules | None required | Required to display processed antigen |

-Recognition of Antigen | B Cells can recognize and bind to soluble antigen. | T-cell receptor (TCR) does not recognize free antigen.
-T cells can recognize an antigen only when it is associated with self MHC molecule on the surface of a self-cell (either an antigen-presenting cell or altered self cell or on virus infected cell and graft). |
+Recognition of Antigen | B Cells can recognize and bind to soluble antigens. | T-cell receptor (TCR) does not recognize the free antigens.
+T cells can recognize an antigen only when it is associated with self MHC molecule on the surface of a self-cell (either an antigen-presenting cell or altered self cell or on a virus-infected cell and graft). |

-Chemical nature of antigen | B cells recognizes an enormous variety of antigens such as Protein, polysaccharide, lipid. | T cells recognizes protein epitopes displayed together with MHC molecules on self-cells , but some lipids and glycolipids pare presented on MHC-like molecules. |
+Chemical nature of antigen | B cells recognize an enormous variety of antigens such as proteins, polysaccharides, and lipids. | T cells recognize protein epitopes displayed together with MHC molecules on self-cells, but some lipids and glycolipids are presented on MHC-like molecules. |

-Interaction with antigen | Involves binary complex of membrane Immunoglobulin and Antigen | Involves ternary complex of T-cell receptor, Antigen and MHC molecule |
+Interaction with antigen | Involves binary complex of membrane Immunoglobulin and Antigen | Involves ternary complex of the T-cell receptor, antigen, and MHC molecule |

 Epitope properties | Accessible, hydrophilic, mobile peptides containing sequential or nonsequential amino acids | Internal linear peptides produced by processing of antigen and bound to MHC molecules |

 Antigen Specificity | Antigen specificity of each B cell is determined by the membrane-bound antigen-binding receptor (antibody) expressed by the cell. | Antigenic specificity of T Cells is determined by antigen-binding T-cell receptor (TCR) on T Cells.
-TCR genes is capable of generating on the order of 10^9 unique antigenic specificities. |
+TCR genes are capable of generating on the order of 10^9 unique antigenic specificities. |

 Peripheral Blood | 10-15% of total lymphocytes | 70-80% of total lymphocytes |

-Antigen recognition receptors | Membrane-bound immunoglobulin (IgM or IgD complexed with Igα /Igβ) molecules serves as receptors for antigen. | T cell receptors (TCR) complexed with CD3 (signal-transduction element of T-cell receptor) |
+Antigen recognition receptors | Membrane-bound immunoglobulin (IgM or IgD complexed with Igα /Igβ) molecules serve as receptors for antigens. | T cell receptors (TCR) complexed with CD3 (signal-transduction element of the T-cell receptor) |

-CD markers | CD32/FcγRII (Receptor for Fc region of IgG), CD35 or CR1 Receptor for complement (C3b) and CD40 (Signal transduction) | CD3 , CD4 (adhesion molecule that binds to class II MHC molecules; signal transduction), CD8 (adhesion molecule that binds to class I MHC molecules; signal transduction), CD28 (receptor for co-stimulatory B7 molecule on antigen-presenting cells), CD45 (a signal-transduction molecule) |
+CD markers | CD32/FcγRII (Receptor for Fc region of IgG), CD35 or CR1 Receptor for complement (C3b), and CD40 (Signal transduction) | CD3, CD4 (adhesion molecule that binds to class II MHC molecules; signal transduction), CD8 (adhesion molecule that binds to class I MHC molecules; signal transduction), CD28 (receptor for co-stimulatory B7 molecule on antigen-presenting cells), CD45 (a signal-transduction molecule) |

 References and further reading: